Suivant

 accepted animals

-Indeed, Jean-Jacques Rousseau had spent the last weeks of his life in Ermenonville and was buried there on the Ile des Peupliers.
+A picturesque English-style garden, the Jean-Jacques Rousseau Park was named in the 20th century as a tribute to the philosopher of the same name.
+Jean-Jacques Rousseau spent the last weeks of his life in Ermenonville, where he was buried on the Ile des Peupliers.

 In 2019, the Park was classified as a Sensitive Natural Space because it is home to many environments (afforestation, meadows, rivers, ponds, etc.), typical and sometimes rare flora as well as wild fauna.